 I studied various holisitc health treatments and I prefer using tools that support the whole body.
 I usually have 2 or 3 homeopathic remedies on me at all times.

 Cannabadiol also known as CBD:

-I take a 1 gram drop in the morning before I put anything in my mouth.
-This is very key.
+I take a 1 gram (250ml) drop in the morning before I put anything in my mouth.
+This is very key for the receptors.
 Keep the CBD under your tongue for at least a minute or two at a minimum.
 Do not drink or eat anything 30 minutes before or 30 minutes after taking CBD drops/tinctures.
 If you decide to try CBD pills take them on an empty stomach and wait at least 45 minutes afterwards before eating.